-The funding authority of a student subject to a safeguarding concern that involves another student of the college or a member of the college staff must be informed of the issue within 24hrs of it coming to the attention of the college.

-The DSL will pass relevant details to the college's Data & Compliance Manager who will make the report to the funding authority.
+The funding authority of a student subject to a safeguarding concern that involves another student at the college, or a member of the college staff must be informed of the issue within 24 hours of it coming to the attention of the college.
+The DSL will make the report to the funding authority.